Singing this Stuff

 - The Beat or the Words?
 There are /many/ ways to group and classify maritime songs, but beneath all that is a very fundamental divide:

 - When the RHYTHM is more important than the WORDS.
 If the purpose of the song is to coordinate work then the rhythm is more important than the words.
-Forget a word or a line or a verse? keep the rhythm going with la-la-la if you have to.
+So if you forget a word or a line or a verse, keep the rhythm going with la-la-la if you have to.
 Don't break the rhythm to apologize or wait until you remember the words, just keep the beat going!
 Get a room moving on a good rhythm and they'll gladly follow you through whatever you do to keep that rhythm going and the energy strong!
-Sailboat Malarky, Liverpool Judies, Blackbird Get Up, Old Moke Pickin On a Banjo, General Taylor, Maui, Boney was a Warrior, Tilbury Town... they each have powerful beat that drives them along
+Sailboat Malarky, Liverpool Judies, Blackbird Get Up, Old Man Pickin On a Banjo, General Taylor, Maui, Boney was a Warrior, Tilbury Town... they each have a powerful beat that drives them along

 - When the WORDS more important than the RHYTHM.
 If the purpose of a song is less about coordination and more about carousing/relaxing/insulting/whatever then the rhythm doesn't need to be constant or rule over the words.
 Ballads, forebitters, and other types of off-work songs are more concerned with telling a story or setting a scene or making fun of something.
 Row On, Molly Mauk, Shove Around the jug...